DixieCyanide/BTEMoreEnhanced/README.md

 ## Examples
 These schematic paths are for trees from the BTE tree pack.
 <details>
-    <summary>/wood trees/oak/M/* grass_block,moss_block</summary>
+    <summary>//wood oak M grass_block,moss_block</summary>
-    Uses all schematics in `plugins/WorldEdit/trees/oak/M/`, including subdirectories.
-2 is the block ID for grass blocks, and 251:0 is the block ID for white concrete, meaning trees will only be placed above grass and white concrete.
+    Uses all schematics in `plugins/FastAsyncWorldEdit/schemtics/newtrees/oak/M/`, including subdirectories. grass_block is the block ID for grass blocks, and moss_block is the block ID for moss block, meaning trees will only be placed above grass and moss.
 </details>
 <details>
-    <summary>/wood trees/snow/* cobblestone</summary>
+    <summary>//wood snowy M 22,23 !lime_wool -dontRotate -r:6</summary>
-    Uses all schematics in `plugins/WorldEdit/trees/snow/`, including subdirectories.
-In this case since the BTE tree pack has S,M,L snow trees, it will use all three sizes.
-4 is the block data for planks, but since there are blocks that have the same block data of 4 (4 in 4:2 for ex.), and different IDs (2 of 4:2 for ex.), not including a ":" when typing "4" will include all blocks with data 4.
-Oak planks, jungle planks, etc.
+    Uses only trees with height of 22 and 23 blocks.
+Trees are pasted above all blocks except lime wool. `-dontRotate` prevents a random rotation from being applied to each tree. `-r:6` overrides the radius to 6.
 </details>
 <details>
-    <summary>/wood trees/snow/S/Pine_Snowy_Small !lime_wool -dontRotate -r:6</summary>
+    <summary>//wood -s longleaf018 !lime_wool -includeAir</summary>
-    Uses only the Pine_Snowy_Small.schematic.
-Trees are pasted above all blocks except 35:5, which is green wool. `-dontRotate` prevents a random rotation from being applied to each tree. `-r:6` overrides the radius to 6.
+    Uses only longleaf018.schematic.
+Trees are pasted above all blocks except lime wool. `-includeAir` pastes schematic with all air blocks, as if //paste was used.
 </details>